 Today’s topic is Go-to-Market Strategy.
 Joining us as our guest expert is Oni Chukwu, a software executive who knows how to make the number.
-Oni leverages the How to Make Your Number in 2018 to access emerging best practices as a guide for our questions.
+Oni leverages SBI’s How to Make Your Number in 2018 to access emerging best practices as a guide for our questions.
 Access the latest Workbook to review the Corporate Strategy section.
 Flip to Step 5 Go-to-Market that includes Coverage and Channels as well as Pricing and Packaging phases.

 Our guest today is Oni Chukwu, the Chief Executive Officer of etouches, the premier leader in event management software.
 The event management software covers everything from venue sourcing all the way through analytics and serves over 1,500 customers in 50 countries.
 Oni will demonstrate how to sufficiently cover your markets by selecting and optimizing your sales channels and packaging your products correctly.

 Why this topic?
 Not covering your addressable market entirely will result in missed revenue opportunities.
 Traditional routes to market are being replaced with innovative ways to reach customers.
 Packaging your products the same way as your competitors results in perceived commoditization and a race to the bottom.